rodrigobertolottizinsp/react-native-render-html/README.md

 Please note that if you set width AND height through any mean of styling, `imagesMaxWidth` will be ignored.

-Before their dimensions have been properly retrieved, images will temporarily be rendered in 100px wide squares.
+Before their dimensions have been properly retrieved, images will temporarily be rendered in `undefined` (hidden) wide squares.
 You can override this default value with prop `imagesInitialDimensions`.

 Images with broken links will render an empty square with a thin border, similar to what safari renders in a webview.